Locally-Owned in Oakdale and St. Paul, Minnesota

 Pet E.R.
 Myths with E.R.
 Vet Dr. Schader

 In April 2025, Dr. Schader, one of our emergency veterinarians, joined us on Facebook Live to bust some common myths about the animal ER!
 Missed it?
-No worries—you can catch the replay for all the details or check out a quick summary of the myths and Dr. Schader’s expert answers below.
-Dr. Schader has been a valued member of the Animal Emergency & Referral Center of Minnesota team since
+No worries—check out a quick summary of the myths and Dr. Schader’s expert answers below.
+Dr. Schader has been a valued member of the Animal Emergency & Referral Center of Minnesota team since 2011 and has spent the past seven years working as

 read more